kumahq/kuma/docs/madr/decisions/008-mesh-logging.md

         name: web-frontend
 ```

-This will log all the inbound traffic from `web-backend` in `web-backend`.
+This will log all the inbound traffic from `web-frontend` in `web-backend`.

 #### Only outbound